tarikuamisganaw/sweeping-algorithms/pathmap-book/src/A.0002_smart_ptr_upgrade.md

 * louds_bit_string: `[u8; 4]`, 4 Bytes.
 A LOUDS bit string representing the structure of the subtrie.

-The final bit of the final byte of the louds_bit_string is reserved to indicate whether the node contains a root value, once the changes described in [A.0001_map_root_values.md] are implemented.
+The final bit of the final byte of the `louds_bit_string` field is reserved to indicate whether the node contains a root value, once the changes described in [A.0001_map_root_values.md] are implemented.
 If the node does contain a root value, then the PayloadRef pointing to the root value will be stored at `endpoints_table[7]`.

 * endpoints_table: `[PayloadRef; 8]`, 8 Bytes.
 Stores the PayloadRefs for the values or links associated with each endpoint in the LOUDS tree.